 In this seminar series, we want to take a look at the frontier of machine learning systems, and how machine learning changes the modern programming stack.
 Our goal is to help curate a curriculum of awesome work in ML systems to help drive research focus to interesting questions.

-Starting in Fall 2020, we’ll be livestreaming each talk in this seminar series Thursdays 3-4 PT on YouTube, and taking questions from the live chat, and videos of the talks will be available on YouTube afterwards as well.
+We started livestreaming each talk in this seminar series every week on YouTube in Fall 2020, and we’ve been going strong ever since!
+Every week we take questions from the live chat, and keep videos of the talks available on YouTube afterwards as well.
 Give our channel a follow, and tune in every week for an exciting discussion!

 Read about our motivation for starting this seminar.

 Check out our introductory video:

 AbstractTaking stock of ML Infra problems with potential to benefit from systematic analysis.
 ML currently requires running large amounts experiments to compensate for the lack of analysis.
 Modern AI infrastructure (major clouds) is efficient in creating, training, and deploying thousands of model.
 At the same time, improving production models performance, accurate estimation of models performance in production, web data relevance, risk mitigation - these are ad hoc and experiment-driven processes.
 Analytical analysis for Production [distributed, large-scale, rapidly changing environment] ML can help to direct and hopefully replace the empirical and manual processes.

 Bio: Roman Kazinnik is working at Meta on the AI Platform team.
 He is an experienced computer programmer passionate about empirical and theoretical work.
 He worked on creating models for deep Earth oil exploration and stock trading throughout his career.
 He is a recipient of the best paper award of the European Assoc. of Computer Graphics, and he did his Master's at Technion and Ph.D. at Tel Aviv University, Israel.